 PINA COLADA INGREDIENTS

-Coconut cream – found in most grocery stores in the baking or International section.
+- Coconut Cream – found online and in grocery stores in the baking or International section.
 Be sure not to get coconut milk or water – these are not the same.

 - 1 ounce light rum